PakkuDon/console.log/README.md

 ## Unsolved problems
 - Inaccurate reading time estimate
+- No update / delete operations for comments
-- No restriction on image size
+- No restriction on image dimensions

 ## Future stuff
+- AJAXification
+- Improve UX
 - Advanced search system
   - By author
   - By date range